ErebAsh/Rhythma/README.md

 ## Solution

-Rhythma aims to be an offline-first, multilingual women health companion for women in tier-2 and tier-3 Indian cities — supporting cycle tracking, an AI health assistant, and personalized wellness scoring in regional languages.
+Rhythma aims to be an offline-first, multilingual women's health companion for tier-2 and tier-3 Indian cities — supporting cycle tracking, an AI health assistant, and personalized wellness scoring in regional languages.

 Today, the repository contains:

 - A **polished, mostly-static Flutter UI** for five core screens (Home, Cycle, AI Assistant, Insights, Profile) plus Settings, in 5 languages, with light/dark theming.
 - A **working FastAPI backend** with real authentication (JWT + bcrypt) and a Firestore-backed user store.
 - A **directly-integrated Gemini AI assistant** in the Flutter app (calls Google's API straight from the client).